 Shift-left in simpler terms is moving the security to the earliest stages of the development process.

-Modern DveOps CI/CD normally involves an eight-step process, in which security was included in the final stages of operations and monitoring.
-But this will change in the coming years security first is the primary agenda for the organizations.
-Shift-left will drastically reduce the cyber risk and also a cost effective solution.
+Modern DevOps CI/CD normally involves an eight-step process, in which security was included in the final stages of operations and monitoring.
+But this will change in the coming year's security first is the primary agenda for the organizations.
+Shift-left will drastically reduce the cyber risk and also a cost-effective solution.

 Choosing Cloud Vendor with broad visibility

-Multi-cloud strategy is being adopted in a wide rage, but it creates visibility issues.
-As we step into New Year after a pandemic attack, security officials are in hunt of new ways to gain high end visibility as it was on On-Premises environment.
+The multi-cloud strategy is being adopted in a wide range, but it creates visibility issues.
+As we step into New Year after a pandemic attack, security officials are in a hunt for new ways to gain high-end visibility as it was on an On-Premises environment.
 But visibility is very difficult in cases of highly dynamic cloud resources.

-Security platforms that control cloud service provider APIs will offer wide range of solutions for cloud based workloads, including serverless and Platform as a Service (PaaS) and containers.
+Security platforms that control cloud service provider APIs will offer a wide range of solutions for cloud-based workloads, including serverless and Platform as a Service (PaaS) and containers.
 Organizations must choose cloud vendors who can provide services focusing on cloud workload protection or data loss prevention.

-In this new era of cloud security, this a little doubt among the organizations to whether to shift there critical workloads to cloud or let them be on their On-premises environment.
-In the fastest changing security landscape organization must rethink about the way they build and manage their applications in cloud.
-The accessibility and ease-of-use for cloud applications is empowering the businesses to gain enormous value.
+In this new era of cloud security, this little doubt among the organizations as to whether to shift their critical workloads to the cloud or let them be on their On-premises environment.
+In the fastest-changing security landscape organization must rethink the way they build and manage their applications in the cloud.
+The accessibility and ease of use for cloud applications are empowering businesses to gain enormous value.
 In the age of cloud natives, security teams must ramp up their existing security parameters as per the changing cloud migration trends.
-CISOs are now focusing on rethinking their security strategies that can support multi cloud environments.
+CISOs are now focusing on rethinking their security strategies that can support multi-cloud environments.

 At Locuz We provide a layered security approach that addresses Hybrid IT infrastructure as a whole & our Security Lifecycle Services rests on three strong pillars – People, Processes, & Technologies.
-Together, these provide for a secure access for your business applications across all security relevant data sources & coupled with intelligent analytics we can Detect, Investigate, & Respond by overcoming silos.
-We Design, Deploy and Manage Cyber Security architecture and use our partner ecosystem to bring Artificial Intelligence based analytics.Mounika Raghavarapu February 26, 2021 0 1
+Together, these provide secure access for your business applications across all security-relevant data sources & coupled with intelligent analytics we can Detect, Investigate, & Respond by overcoming silos.
+We Design, Deploy and Manage Cyber Security architecture and use our partner ecosystem to bring Artificial Intelligence-based analytics.Mounika Raghavarapu February 26, 2021 0 1